dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Finally, the full query and diff query exchanges defined in {{ssec-trl-full-query}} and {{ssec-trl-diff-query}} are extended as follows.

-In particular, successul responses from the TRL endpoint MUST use the Content-Format "application/ace-trl+cbor" defined in {{iana-content-type}} of this specification.
+In particular, successful responses from the TRL endpoint MUST use the Content-Format "application/ace-trl+cbor" defined in {{iana-content-type}} of this specification.

 ## Full Query Request # {#ssec-trl-full-query-extended-req}

-No changes apply to what defined in {{ssec-trl-full-query}}.
+No changes apply to what is defined in {{ssec-trl-full-query}}.

 ## Full Query Response

 When sending a 2.05 (Content) response to a full query request (see {{ssec-trl-full-query-extended-req}}), the response payload includes a CBOR map with the following fields, whose CBOR labels are defined in {{trl-registry-parameters}}.

-* 'trl': this field MUST include a CBOR array of token hashes.
-The CBOR array is populated and formatted as defined for the CBOR array 'full' in {{ssec-trl-full-query}}.
+* 'full-set': this field MUST include a CBOR array of token hashes.
+The CBOR array is populated and formatted as defined for the CBOR array 'full-set' in {{ssec-trl-full-query}}.

-* 'cursor': this field MUST include either the CBOR simple value Null or a CBOR unsigned integer.
+* 'cursor': this field MUST include either the CBOR simple value "null" (0xf6) or a CBOR unsigned integer.

-   The CBOR simple value Null MUST be used to indicate that there are currently no TRL updates pertinent to the requester, i.e., the update collection for that requester is empty.
+   The CBOR simple value "null" MUST be used to indicate that there are currently no TRL updates pertinent to the requester, i.e., the update collection for that requester is empty.
 This is the case from when the requester registers at the Authorization Server until a first update pertaining that requester occurs to the TRL.

    Otherwise, the field MUST include a CBOR unsigned integer, encoding the 'index' value of the last series item in the collection, as corresponding to the most recent update pertaining to the requester occurred to the TRL.